 I have never heard of anyone giving this sort of advice to someone struggling with destructive emotions, but at the time, it was what came out of my mouth.
 How absolutely STUPID, I thought.
 Did I just tell her to do that?
 At the time, in the back of my mind, I thought, ‘Man, I will never hear from her again.
 I have definitely lost her as a client!
 That was totally dumb!
 What kind of success coach am I?”
 Wanting to save face, I didn’t retract what I had told her, and let her go on her way.

-She called me crying about two weeks later (we met every two weeks), and thanked me for my advice, saying that, would you believe it, she had lost 12 pounds in the last two weeks, and her husband was so taken by her calm resolve not to react or lash out at him, and surprised that he was not finding her with her usual ‘quart of ice cream and potato chips’ in front of her, that he had almost totally stopped his daily criticisms of her.
-While there is much more to this story and its ending, the ‘action’ she chose to take instead of a ‘REaction’ to what was happening with her husband, made all of the difference in the world for her.
+She called me crying about two weeks later (we met every two weeks), and thanked me for my advice.
+I asked her why she was crying if she was thanking me and she told me that she had lost 12 pounds in the last two weeks, her husband was so taken by her calm resolve not to react or lash out at him when he provoked her, that he had almost completely stopped verbally attacking her.
+While there is much more to this story and its ending, the ‘action’ she chose to implement into her thought processes instead of having a ‘RE-action’ to what was happening with her husband, made all of the difference in the world for her.

 Finding Your Escape Route